nabilm/bid_streamer/README.md

-## A Demonstration of using FastAPI, Kafka , Faust (streaming lib.) and mongoDB
+## A Demonstration of using FastAPI, Kafka , Faust and mongoDB
 *A hope to aid some people who are new to those services and how to integrate them*

-The solution consists of 5 microservices
+The integration consists of 5 microservices

 ##Services
 ### Kakfa microservice
-which is a docker container that can be ready for production ( deploying on ECS for instance ) where we will send our bid events
+which is a docker container that can be ready for production ( deploying on ECS for example ) where we will send our bid events

 ### Zookeeper
+The needed service for kafka to work

 ### MongoDB
 which is our app database

 ### bidder-api
 see (bidder/README.md)

 ### bidder-streamer
 see (bidder/README.md)